diesimo-ai/TinyQ/README.md

 ### 2. Download a Model

 > [!IMPORTANT]
-> This current version operates in `offline-mode` only.
+> The current version works in `offline-mode` only.
 Please, download a pytorch model from [HF Hub](https://huggingface.co/models?library=pytorch) to start with.
 You can also use the script below:

 ```bash
 # Example: Download OPT-125M